Bypolls to 2 Assembly constituencies in Karnataka on October 30 | Politics

 - India

-Senior leader Udasi, who had represented Hangal, was a six time MLA, and under his leadership, there was a lot of developmental work in the constituency, while BJP had won Sindgi thrice before losing it to late Manguli of JD(S) in 2018, he pointed out.
+Senior leader Udasi, who had represented Hangal, was a six-time MLA, and under his leadership, there was a lot of developmental work in the constituency, while BJP had won Sindgi thrice before losing it too late Manguli of JD(S) in 2018, he pointed out.

 To a question about this being the first election under his leadership as the Chief Minister, Bommai said, ''All leaders have faced by-election.
-We will face it under the leadership of the party.''
-PTI KSU RS APR APR
+We will face it under the leadership of the party."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)